Why you must visit Bath and the top 10 things to do in Bath U.K.

 There is also a bookshop and a café that opens onto Sydney Gardens.
 The Holburne building is so beautiful that it stood in for the Devonshire villa in the 2008 film The Duchess starring Keira Knightley, and for Steyne’s mansion in Vanity Fair, the 2004 adaption of William Thackeray’s novel, starring Reese Witherspoon.

-I have given you 10 reasons to visit Bath England but there are many other reasons to love Bath.
+I have given you a list of 10 things to do in Bath, England but there are many other reasons to love Bath.
 Not to mention the fit Bath Rugby players that often frequent the city.
 That is reason enough for me as I am a big rugby fan…like huge!
 I would love to go back with Mister Lavin to explore Bath more and take in a game.
 If sport is your thing you will also find wonderful cricket grounds here.

 So I hope my list of things to do in Bath has convinced you to visit.
 I know I will certainly be returning.
 I can only imagine how beautiful it is to also visit during Christmas in Bath.
 A Cotswolds Christmas is also a truly magical experience.
 Bath had been on my bucket list for so long and I am so glad that it lived up to all of my expectations.

 Are you new here?
-Join thousands of other happy readers and subscribe to All about RosaLilla blog via email or Bloglovin’.
+Join thousands of other happy readers and subscribe to All About RosaLilla blog via email.
 The good news is that by signing up via email you will get exclusive travel deals straight to your inbox.
 The only other place that I publish these deals is on Instagram stories, so be sure to signup to get the heads up on amazing travel deals to save you money when booking.

 I also share everything about myself on Instagram with nothing held back so be sure to follow along there.